18F/handbook/_pages/software-tools/github.md

 Teams can give groups of people administrative, write, or read permissions to TTS repositories.
 Even if you have write access into a repository, we strongly encourage the submission of pull requests for improvements or fixes (see "we prefer branching to forking when we're working together on TTS projects," above).

-Contractors or external government collaborators should only be added to teams with scoped write permissions to the repositories they're working on.
-They should never have administrative-level rights.
-In order to separate out these permissions, create a team in the format of `projectname-admins` for government staff, if necessary.
+Contractors or external government collaborators should only be added to teams with permissions to the repositories they're working on.
+You can create `<project>-feds` and `<project>-partners` teams, if necessary.

 ### Archiving